Krrish3398/InvertedSearch/README.md

 # InvertedSearch
-Brief: The purpose of storing an index is to optimize speed and performance infinding relevant documents for a search query.
-Without an index, the search engine would scan every document in the corpus, which would require considerable time and computing power.

 Introduction: An inverted index is an index data structure storing a mapping from content, such as words or numbers, to its locations in a database file, or in a document or a set of documents.
 The purpose of an inverted index is to allow fast full text searches, at the cost of increased processing when a document is added to the database.
 The inverted file may be the database file itself, rather than its index.
 It is the most popular data structure used in document retrieval systems, used on a large scale for example in search engines.